varlese/rtc-dev/content/post/faq.en.md

 | Eviction Filings | 23,100 | 14,800 | 65,100 |
 | Household Threatened Rate | 6.8% | 5.8% | 7% |

-As evictions return to and exceed pre-pandemic levels, eviction data has been hard to acquire , especially from Hudson County.
+As evictions return to and exceed pre-pandemic levels, eviction data has been hard to acquire, especially from Hudson County.
 Eviction Lab, a research group from Princeton University has provided us with modeled data for eviction rates in Hudson County.
 Despite being much less populous, Hudson County contends with its two major city neighbors in evictions, and households threatened with eviction.